-Methods of assessment The examination consists of a written test followed by an oral test.
-The written exam aims to assess the knowledge of inorganic and organic general chemistry acquired by the student during the course and the student's ability to solve staichimetric calculations.
-Calculator, is allowed in written test.
-Tablet, Mobile phones, Smartwatch are allowed in any test.
+Assessment and feedback Methods of assessment The examination consists of a written test followed by an oral test.
+The written exam aims to assess the knowledge of inorganic and organic general chemistry acquired by the student during the course and the student's ability to solve stoichiometric calculations.
+Calculator is allowed in written test.
+No PC, Tablet, Mobile phones, Smartwatch are allowed in any test.
 Access to oral exam is possible after passing the written test.
 The result of written test is communicated via by IT platform Esse3.
 The final written test can be replaced by two tests taken during the course (one at about half of the program and the other at the end of the program).
-The weighted Fuel until a suite sin average score of the two tests provides the final written mark.
-Evaluation criteria Students should show their acquired fundamental concepts of chemistry in order to achieve the necessary competences for studying the active principles used for health and cosmetic purposes, by knowing their structural chemistry features.
-Applying knowledge and understanding Students should be capable of applying their basic knowledge of chemistry to the solution of exercises provided, also as a necessary step forward to the problems related to analysing, recognising and purifying natural products.
-Autonomy of judgment $\circ$ Students should master the acquired basic chemistry principles.
-Communication skills Students should be capable of express themselves clearly and unambiguously both in the verbal and in the oral form.
-Capacities to continue learning Students should be capable of extract main concepts from both the advised books and the lectures.
-Criteria for assessment and The maximum score achievable is 30.
-If the writer score achieved at the test is less attribution of the final mark than 15, it is not possible attend the oral examination.
+The weighted average score of the two tests provides the final written mark.
+Evaluation criteria Knowledge and understanding Students should show their acquired fundamental concepts of chemistry in order to achieve the necessary competences for studying the active principles used for health and cosmetic purposes, by knowing their structural chemistry features.
+Applying knowledge and understanding O Students should be capable of applying their basic knowledge of chemistry to the solution of exercises provided, also as a necessary step forward to the problems related to analysing, recognising and purifying natural products.
+Autonomy of judgment O Students should master the acquired basic chemistry principles.
+Communication skills O Students should be capable of express themselves clearly and unambiguously both in the verbal and in the oral form.

+Capacities to continue learning

+Criteria for assessment and attribution of the final mark The maximum score achievable is 30.
+If the writer score achieved at the test is less than 15, it is not possible attend the oral examination.
 The final vote will take into account of the mark at written test and oral examination.
 If the final grade is equal to or greater than 18/30 the examination is positive.

 Additional information